 There are many bars and restaurants in Carvoeiro catering for all tastes and budgets.
 Seafood is a big part of the town’s culture so you will find plenty of great fish and seafood restaurants.

 Many of the town’s restaurants have outside eating areas.

-The Lagoa area is famed for its wine production, so many of the bars and restaurants in Carvoeiro serve local wines.
+The Lagoa area is famed for its wine production, and bars and restaurants in Carvoeiro serve excellent local wines.

-This stretch of coastline is a fabulous area for hiking.
-There are numerous trails that follow the steep hills and sheer cliffs along the coastline.
+This stretch of the coastline is a fabulous area for hiking.
+There are numerous trails that follow the steep hills and sheer cliffs along the coast.

-For a more leisurely strol take the Carvoeiro Boardwalk from Carvoeiro to the rock formations of Algar Seco.
+For a more leisurely stroll, take the boardwalk from Carvoeiro to the rock formations of Algar Seco.

 The Algarve is renowned for its golfing facilities and at Carvoeiro you won’t be disappointed.

-Carvoeiro is a favourite golfing destination and there are a number of courses to choose from nearby.
+Carvoeiro is a favourite golfing destination, with several courses to choose from nearby.

 Interesting day trips from Carvoeiro include Silves, Portimão and Lagos.

 Photo credits: Cycling Man and grzegorzmielczarek